 - Damages: That your injuries or property damage were real, and the court can compensate you for them

 Additionally, courts in Maine use a “modified comparative negligence” system, so each party’s negligence is an issue in most injury claims.
 For instance, if you were in a Portland bar when you slipped and fell, how much you had to drink could be a factor in reducing how much money you could recover.

 There are also special liability rules for manufacturers, in regard to the safety of their products.
 Under the so-called “strict liability” legal theory, you don’t need to prove the manufacturer was negligent like in other cases.
-You only need to demonstrate that a product contained a defect in its design, manufacture, or labeling, and the defect caused your injuries.
+You only need to demonstrate that a product contained a defect in its design, manufacture, or labeling that made it unreasonably dangerous, and the defect caused your injuries.

 Maine law also allows you to file a product liability lawsuit against the designers, manufacturers, and even retailers of defective products.

 Damages are how courts compensate someone for personal injuries, and they can come in several different forms.
 Economic damages repay someone for their out-of-pocket expenses: